What Is the USMLE? A Complete Beginner's Guide (2026)

 How much does the USMLE cost in total?

-The exam fees alone total $2,345 (Step 1: $695 + Step 2 CK: $695 + Step 3: $955).
-When you add study materials, NBME practice exams, and potential travel costs for international test centers, the total can range from $3,000 to $5,000+.
+Exam fees alone total $2,345 (Step 1: $695 + Step 2 CK: $695 + Step 3: $955).
+See the "Full Cost of Becoming Licensed" section above for the complete breakdown including study materials, practice exams, and travel costs.

 Can I take the Steps in any order?